roman-milk/roman-milk.github.io/pantyhose-tales.md

  "The one I fucked?"
 Becky shot back, enjoying the brief moment where she could win.

  "Yes, the one that put you in the position you are in now.
 Although I suppose in retrospect it was fate," Jessica smiled, not letting Becky see any hint of weakness.
-Report_Story #3